Open-Finance-Lab/FinLLM-Leaderboard/docs/source/frequently_asked/model_challenges.rst

-What is the unique challenge to the model?
+What unique challenges does finance put on the models?
 ========================================